coq/coq/doc/sphinx/proof-engine/vernacular-commands.rst

    are not considered.
 The :table:`Search Blacklist` table can also be used to exclude some things from all calls to :cmd:`Search`.

-   The output of the command is a list of qualified identifiers and their types.
+   The output of the command is a list of qualified identifiers, their types, and the locations.
+See `Locate` for more information on the location information that is displayed.
 If the :flag:`Search Output Name Only` flag is on, the types are omitted.

    .. insertprodn search_query search_query